Get answers to your frequently asked questions below.

 What if I am in a class without English support, and I have trouble understanding the instructor?

 You should attend the first or second class and see how difficult it is.
-Sometimes, a class which seems difficult in the first week may become easier after another week or two.
+Sometimes, a class that seems difficult in the first week may become easier after another week or two.
 If you still think you need help, you must qualify for in-class EAP support.
 If you do, speak to your instructor after class.
 Tell your instructor that you need EAP support.
 The instructor can contact the EAP Department and get you the help you need.

 If you do not qualify for ESL language support in your class, here is what we suggest: